-- one course in computer security (4 credits) - one course in distributed systems (4 credits) - a second course in either computer security or distributed systems (4 credits) - the research seminar course (2 credits)

-- a set of elective courses covering advanced material in computer science.
+- one course in computer security (4 credits) - one course in distributed systems (4 credits) - a second course in either computer security or distributed systems (4 credits) - the research seminar course (2 credits) - a set of elective courses covering advanced material in computer science.
 (Electives may include additional work in distributed systems or security or may be taken from other advanced topics.)
-(16 credits) - completion of a theoretical problem (thesis option) or practical research project under the guidance of a full-time faculty member of the department.
-The student must submit a written report of his/her work to a graduate committee and later make an oral presentation of the work.
+(16 credits) - completion of a practical research project (project option) or theoretical problem (thesis option) under the guidance of a full-time faculty member of the department.
+The student must submit a written report of his/her work to a graduate committee and later make an oral defense of the work.
 (4 credits)